-It was learned last week that the orders in preparation for the movement of regulars to the tropics would send 3.000 of these troops to the Philippines.
-In this connection the war department has also ordered about 18,000 Krag-Jorgensen rifles to arm the troops now in the Philippines and those who will be sent there.
-The ordnance department has received information that about 10,000 of the Krag-Jorgensens are now ready for shipment.
-They will go forward in a day or two, with proportionate amounts: of ammunition with smokeless powder, from San Francisco.
+It was learned last week that the orders in preparation for the movement of regulars to the tropics would send 3,000 of these troops to the Philippines.
+In this connection the war department has also ordered about 18,000 Kraghas also ordered about 18,000 Krag-Jorgensen rifles to arm the troops now in the Philippines and those who will be sent there.
+The ordnance depart-ment has received information that about 10,000 of the Krag-Jorgensens are now ready for shipment.
+They will go forward in a day or two, with proportionate amounts of ammunition with smokeless powder.
+From San with smokeless powder, from San